-Hidden Vietnam Motorcycle Tours offers three types of trips: Fully guided (all inclusive), Semi-guided (bike and guide rentals) and Self-guided (bike rentals).
-This works with a wide budget range from at least 15$US to 219$US/day/person depending on the bike you want to ride, type of trip you want and the number of rider(s) in your group.
-Our costs are affordable for most of the riders to Vietnam.
+Hidden Vietnam Motorcycle Tours offers three types of trips: Fully guided (all-inclusive), Semi-guided (bike and guide rentals), and Self-guided (bike rentals).
+This works with a wide budget range from at least 15$US to 229$US/day/person depending on the bike you want to ride, the type of trip you want, and the number of rider(s) in your group.
+Our costs are affordable for most of the riders in Vietnam.

 Starting from the self-guided for experienced riders who could handle anything thrown at them on the road.
 Bigger bikes are always better with power and suspension.

 On a semi-guided trip, you have a 3-in-1 guide who is a guide, a mechanic, and a translator.
 He also takes care of the routes and helps with food and hotel arrangements.
 He’s a real bonus to the whole experience.
 His salary + bike is will be added to the bike rentals and this cost will be shared among the group.
 We limit five riders per guide for this type of motorcycle tour.
 You pay fuel, accommodation, tickets, and food during the trip for yourselves and our guide.
 The best thing about this is your freedom to choose where to eat and stay on the trip.

 Our fully guided adventures focus on the quality of services and freedom of mind.
 We select the best services available on the road.
 This is the most popular type of trip we have been providing since late 2006.
 Clients’ satisfaction is our prime concern and we try to make every holiday one of the most memorable trips.